- MA Benefits for Beneficiaries Turning 21 During the COVID-19 Emergency, July 2020

 Additionally, for the duration of the COVID-19 emergency, OLTL has temporarily allowed certain spouses, legal guardians, and persons with power of attorney to serve as paid direct care workers (e.g. PAS workers) when scheduled workers are not available due to COVID-19 and when the participant’s emergency backup plan cannot be implemented.
 This exception will be reviewed on a case-by-case basis by OLTL.

 The County Assistance Office must give individuals an extra 60 days to appeal MA and Waiver denials or terminations.
 This means individuals who lose MA or Waiver during the crisis will have 90 days to appeal the decision, rather than the typical 30 day deadline.
 But remember: anyone who had MA or Waiver on or after March 18 cannot lose that coverage for the duration of the crisis!

 Grievances & Fair Hearings during COVID-19 Crisis

-CHC-MCOs are not allowed to reduce or terminate any waiver services (e.g., Personal Assistance Services) during the COVID-19 crisis.
-CHC-MCOs can reduce non-waiver services, and Physical and Behavioral Health MCOs can reduce or terminate services during the crisis.
+Previously, CHC-MCOs could not reduce PAS and other Waiver services.
+However, that moratorium has been lifted.
+CHC-MCOs can now reduce both waiver and non-waiver services.
+Physical and Behavioral Health MCOs can also reduce or terminate services during the crisis.
 Normal Grievance and Fair Hearing rights apply to any reduction or termination of services.

 The state has directed BH-MCOs to offer telephonic or videoconference Grievance reviews, if a member’s request for an in-person review cannot be accommodated.
 PHLP expects the state to issue similar guidance to PH-MCOs and CHC-MCOs.